Welcome and Introduction

 - Residents may take up to five working days during each year of the residency to attend a scientific meeting.

 - When the Mid Atlantic Regional Conference in Occupational and Environmental Medicine (MARCOEM) is held at the Johns Hopkins Bloomberg School of Public Health, residents are expected to attend.
 The residency program will support the registration fee; this registration fee is not included in your annual allowance noted on the Benefit Summary Sheet.
-This does not apply when MARCOEM is held outside of JHSPH, the conference is treated like any other conference and the resident should refer to the annual allowance noted on the Benefit Summary.
+This does not apply when MARCOEM is held outside of BSPH, the conference is treated like any other conference and the resident should refer to the annual allowance noted on the Benefit Summary.

 CLINICS AND ROTATIONS